DrewCorlin/opentelemetry-esbuild-plugin-node/README.md

 ## Usage: Instrumentation Initialization

-OpenTelemetry Meta Packages for Node automatically loads instrumentations for Node builtin modules and common packages.
+This packages for Node automatically loads instrumentations for Node builtin modules and common packages.

 Enable auto instrumentation by configuring it in your esbuild script: